cjoakim/azure-ai-explorations/README.md

 # azure-ai-explorations

-A monorepo for exploring various Azure and AI subjects and services
+A sprawling monorepo for exploring various Azure and AI topics.